Gaojingtong/HierRec/Readme.md

 - the dataset file is too large and not provided
 - If you want to run the code, please firstly replace the sample dataset with the whole dataset in the same format and delete the "-sample" in the file name.
-- code is only for reference
+- code is only for reference currently.